-Your guide to cancer services in north east London
+The unpaid carers guide to cancer services in north east London

 Improving local cancer services We are committed to improving cancer outcomes and reducing inequalities for local people.
-Our aim is that everyone has equal access to better cancer services so that we can help to: - Prevent cancer - Spot cancer sooner - Provide the right treatment at the right time - Support people and families affected by cancer We work with patients, residents, carers, hospitals, GP practices, health and care professionals, local authorities and community and voluntary organisations across north east London.
+Our aim is that you and the person you care for have equal access to better cancer services so that we can help to: - Prevent cancer - Spot cancer sooner - Provide the right treatment at the right time - Support people and families affected by cancer We work with patients, residents, carers, hospitals, GP practices, health and care professionals, local authorities and community and voluntary organisations across north east London.